 020 8340 8090

 Yaşar Halim is a north London institution - a Turkish Cypriot supermarket, greengrocer's and bakery with a huge range of Turkish, Greek, Cypriot, middle eastern and Iranian produce.
 It's the highlight of a mile or so of Turkish, Kurdish and Greek restaurants and shops stretching north along Green Lanes from Manor House tube station.
-It's been featured in articles on 100 Food Shops You Must See Before You Die and nominated for
+It's been featured in articles on 100 Food Shops You Must See Before You Die and nominated for Local Food Hero awards year after year.
+What better place to start a year of 52 ingredients?

 At 4 pm on New Year's Eve it was buzzing.
 I bought big bundles of fresh flat-leaved parsley, coriander and dill for 59p each, three pomegranates for a pound, lemons, coarse bulghur (pilavlık bulgur), brined green olives stuffed with almonds, and pomegranate syrup (also known as pomegranate molasses - nar ekşisi in Turkish).
 I bought the Sera brand, which is Turkish, and compared it to the remains of a bottle of Lebanese Cortas brand.
 Both were good: the Cortas was a little darker and more acid, the Sera very slightly sweeter and thinner.